react-genova/workshops/03/readme.md

 ### 2.2 React Component

 The **type** field of the React Element in the previous example is a string, which identify a HTML tag.
 But it could be also a function or a class.
 In this case, React knows that the element is representing a React Component and not directly a DOM node.
 So React asks the Component how it renders and the component returns a React Element describing itself.
-We can make a little change to the past example, still using only elements and DON nodes.
+We can make a little change to the past example, still using only elements and DOM nodes.

 ```html
 <div>